 Finally, we need to identify the minimum performance requirements that we must satisfy for each quality driver, in order to actually provide a quality product.
-Here it’s important to remember that there are many things that will affect organization’s ability to deliver these.
+Here it’s important to remember that there are many things that will affect an organization’s ability to deliver these.

 CTQ Tree Examples